bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/bes-computer.md

 Returns the result of the &#39;Locked&#39; property of the specified computer.

+# management extensions of &lt;bes computer&gt; : bes computer with extensions set

+Returns the extensions of a BES computer.

 # name of &lt;bes computer&gt; : string

 Returns the value of the specified &#39;Computer Name&#39; property for the specified BES computer.